-While surface preparation techniques are discussed in the earlier ICRI Technical Guideline No. 03732 “Selecting and Specifying Concrete Surface Preparation for Sealers, Coatings and Polymer Overlays”, this new guideline focuses specifically on the use of hydrodemolition for concrete removal and surface preparation.
+While surface preparation techniques are discussed in the earlier ICRI Technical Guideline No. 310.2 “Selecting and Specifying Concrete Surface Preparation for Sealers, Coatings, Polymer Overlays, and Concrete Repair”, this new guideline focuses specifically on the use of hydrodemolition for concrete removal and surface preparation.

 Hydrodemolition is the only non-mechanical method of removing deteriorated concrete in preparation for a repair material or overlay, and has been in use in the US for over twenty years, and has been widely accepted for over fifteen years.